Ageing of Europe: Effects

 Populations in Europe react in different ways to demographic changes, depending on what is happening in their countries.
 Both ageing, emigration and immigration can cause anxiety in populations of individual countries.
 Demographic studies and resultant reports conducted by the European Commission point to the declining birth rate of the population of the native European peoples, which would need to be reversed from its present level of about 1.4 in order to preclude a population decline of the native European peoples by nearly half in each generation, back to a replacement level of 2.1.
 Some have claimed that in order to compensate, it is necessary to allow migrants to settle in Europe in order to prevent labour shortages.
 It has been argued that such immigration leads to ethnic conflicts, such as the 2005 civil unrest in France.

-Long-term decreasing rates in fertility and increasing life expectancy could have damaging consequences for almost every European nation.
-These demographic trends provoked debate over the best policies that can reverse these trends and lessen their consequences.
-RAND Europe, an independent not-for-profit research institute, was able to collect these policies through research and analysis.
-There were three broad policy approaches that were generated from the debate.
-The first policy is to encourage childbearing among younger couples that involves marriage and cohabitation.
-The second policy states that there should be an increase in the immigration of working-age people.
-Thirdly, there should be an improvement of social policy in general, to mitigate negative consequences of these trends.
-The research intends to examine the relationship between demographic trends and European government policies and determine which policies can reduce the consequences of low fertility and population ageing.
+The ageing population in Europe had multiple consequences on the changes in the political and economic narratives and discourses.